MarcinOrlowski/trans-tool/README.md

 pip install --upgrade <FILE>.whl
 ```

+You may also want to setup [virtual environment](https://docs.python.org/3/library/venv.html) first.

 ## Validation ##

-The main purpose of `prop-tool` is to ensure translation files are in sync.
-For that reason you need to have at least two
+The main purpose of `prop-tool` is to ensure all property files are correct and that translation files are in sync with the
+reference file.
+For that reason you need to have at least two `*.properties` files to use `prop-tool`.
+One is your base language
-`*.properties` files.
-One is your reference (aka base) and all the others are your translations.
-File is in sync with base when:
+(usually English texts) used as reference and all the others are your translations.
+Translation file is in sync with base when:

 1. All keys present in base file are also present in translation file.
 1. There's no dangling keys (not existing in base) present in translation file.
+1. Trailing punctuation marks of translation match base strings.

 NOTE: as this is quite common that translation file may not be updated instantly, `prop-tool` considers key presence condition
 fulfilled also when given key exists in `B` file but is commented out and follow expected comment format: